Nick Gordon Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The 9.8 strikeouts per nine innings compiled by the White Sox pitching staff ranks sixth in MLB.
+- The 10.1 strikeouts per nine innings put together by the White Sox pitching staff ranks fifth in the league.

-- The White Sox have the 28th-ranked team ERA across all MLB pitching staffs (6.80).
+- The White Sox's 6.25 team ERA ranks 28th among all league pitching staffs.

-- White Sox pitchers combine to surrender 18 total home runs at a clip of 1.8 per game (second-most in the league).
+- White Sox pitchers combine to allow 18 total home runs at a rate of 1.6 per game (third-most in baseball).

-- Cease (1-0) makes the start for the White Sox, his third of the season.
+- Lynn (0-1) makes the start for the White Sox, his third of the season.

-- The righty last appeared on Wednesday against the San Francisco Giants, when he tossed five innings, allowing one earned run while giving up one hit.
+- His last appearance came on Thursday against the San Francisco Giants, when the righty went 4 1/3 innings, surrendering eight earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.